Known Issues - Squish 9.2.0 Release¶

 IDE misbehaves when the QLS server connection is disrupted¶

-Recording aborts when creating a Verification while the QLS server connection is disrupted¶
+Recording aborts when creating a verification while the QLS server connection is disrupted¶

 When the connection between the user system and the QLS server is disrupted